ekieffer/oneAPI-FPGA/docs/meluxina.md

 * VNC Viewer: The VNC Viewer is the client software that runs on the device from which you want to access the remote computer.
 It receives the graphical data from the VNC server and presents it to the user, allowing them to interact with the remote desktop as if it were running locally.

 Meluxina nodes do not propose a VNC server application but we can remedy to it using [Singularity-CE containers](https://sylabs.io/singularity/).
-As this is not a course on container, we will not explain in details the i[singularity definition file](https://github.com/ekieffer/oneAPI-FPGA/blob/main/utils/vtune-vnc-rocky8.def).
+As this is not a course on container, we will not explain in details the [singularity definition file](https://github.com/ekieffer/oneAPI-FPGA/blob/main/utils/vnc-rocky8.def).

-In order to faciliate its usage, the following [launcher](https://github.com/ekieffer/oneAPI-FPGA/blob/main/utils/launcher_vtune.sh) can be used to start a batch job.
+In order to faciliate its usage, the following [launcher](https://github.com/ekieffer/oneAPI-FPGA/blob/main/utils/launcher_vnc-rocky8.sh) can be used to start a batch job.

 !!! example "launcher_vtune.sh"
     ```bash linenums="1"
-    --8<-- "./utils/launcher_vtune.sh"
+    --8<-- "./utils/launcher_vnc-rocky8.sh"
     ```

 * Line 12 loads singularity